mswart/acme-mgmtserver/README.md

 ### Debian Packages

-My preferred installation method are distribution packages. `python-acme` and `pyopenssl` are needed in as of 2015Q4 new versions.
-It is time-consuming to backport all needed dependencies.
-Therefore I currently only maintain packages for Ubuntu 16.04 LTS Xenial in my own [PPA](https://launchpad.net/~malte.swart/+archive/ubuntu/acme).
-The dependencies were backported to `jessie-backports`, so the PPA should also work with `jessie-backports`.
+My preferred installation method are distribution packages.
+I try to published a packaged version in my own [PPA](https://launchpad.net/~malte.swart/+archive/ubuntu/acme).
+To goal is to support the current LTS version and the previous version for a upgrade period.
+The software dependencies should be directly available as distribution packages.

-To use `DNS01` challenge `python-acme` >= 0.9 is needed.
-The PPA contains a backported version.

 ### PyPI